goyalankit/blog/posts/_posts/2017-05-14-note-on-vxlan.markdown

 # VXLAN

 VXLAN stands for Virtual eXtensible Local Area Network, it's a layer 2 in layer 3 overlay tunnel.
 More specifically an Ethernet in UDP tunnel.
 The idea of VXLAN is similar to VLAN, as in it provides logical separation of private networks.

+Consider the network topology in the diagram below network A and B are part of the same private network separated by external network.
+A-P, B-Q use same subnet in the same physical network.
 ![](https://gist.githubusercontent.com/goyalankit/df3686b62ac9bfd20f5eb292c02697bd/raw/72eaedd22c441ad96b5864555901f5f1fd6347bc/vxlan3.png)

 The requirement from underlay network (UDP) is that it should have ip connectivity between two networks, UDP port [4789](https://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.xhtml?search=4789) is reserved for VXLAN.